-A. Field Measurements: Verify existing window openings by field measurements before fabrication and indicate measurements on Shop Drawings.
+A. Field Measurements: Verify existing sliding patio door and window openings by field measurements before fabrication and indicate measurements on Shop Drawings.

-- A. Coordinate with Division 01 Section "Product Requirements." - B. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace vinyl windows that fail in materials or workmanship within specified warranty period.
+- A. Coordinate with Division 01 Section "Product Requirements." - B. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace vinyl sliding patio door and windows that fail in materials or workmanship within specified warranty period.

 - 1. Failures include, but are not limited to, the following: - a.
 Failure to meet performance requirements. - b.
 Structural failures including excessive deflection, water leakage, air infiltration, or condensation. - c.
 Faulty operation of movable sash and hardware. - d.
 Deterioration of vinyl, other materials, and finishes beyond normal weathering. - e.
-Failure of insulating glass.

-2. Warranty Period:

-- a.
-Window: Two years from date of Substantial Completion. - b.
+Failure of insulating glass. - 2.
+Warranty Period: - a.
+Doors and Windows: Two years from date of Substantial Completion. - b.
 Glazing: Five years from date of Substantial Completion. - c.
 Vinyl Finish: Five years from date of Substantial Completion.

-- A. Manufacturer and Product: Andersen Windows, or approved equal Subject to compliance with requirements.
-Energy Star Rated, 2012 IECC compliance for Kansas City, MO, U-Value .45 Min., SHGC .40 Min. - B. Andersen vinyl windows, Single hung, Casement, and fixed window types.
+- > 2.1 MANUFACTURERS - A. MANUFACTURERS A. Manufacturer and Product: Andersen Windows, or approved equal Subject to compliance with requirements.
+Energy Star Rated, 2018 IECC compliance for Kansas, U-Value - .55 Min., SHGC - .70 Min.
+B. Andersen vinyl sliding patio door, Series 200 Permashield with screen.
+Must abide by performance specs within this spec section and submit for approval.
+C. Anderson vinyl windows, single hung, horizontal sliding and fixed types.
 Must abide by performance specs within this spec section and submit for approval.